tymyrddin/purple/source/docs/distribution-networks/observable-semantics/engineering-and-change/maintenance-window-signatures.md

 ## As-found-and-as-left records

-Before and after any maintenance involving protective equipment, Stedin documents the equipment state.
+Before and after any maintenance involving protective equipment, the equipment state is documented.
 As-found records document what condition the equipment was in when the maintenance crew arrived.
 As-left records document what condition it was in when they departed.
 The records are specific: for a protection relay, the as-found record lists all settings ( threshold values, pickup currents, time delays); the as-left record shows the same settings after maintenance.
 For any